Skip to projects

 Fortnite Optimization Tool

 DropMap is a physics-driven route planner for Fortnite drops: given a target POI, it computes the earliest reachable jump point from the moving battle bus under a simplified dive/glide model.
 It treats the bus as a time-parameterized trajectory, then searches along that path for the first time where your modeled travel time (bus-to-jump delay + descent/glide to target) is minimized while still guaranteeing reachability.
-The app also outputs a separate “Aim Point” (where to steer post-jump) and renders the resulting geometry as a clear path visualization so the recommendation is explainable rather than a black box.
-The model and constants are documented in the repo (bus speed, heights, dive/glide speeds), making the planner tunable as game movement mechanics change.
-Built with Next.js + React + TypeScript, it’s essentially a small simulation + optimization engine wrapped in a fast UI for repeatable decision-making.
+The app also outputs a separate "Aim Point" (where to steer post-jump) and renders the resulting geometry as a clear path visualization so the recommendation is explainable rather than a black box.
+Built with Next.js + React + TypeScript, it's essentially a small simulation + optimization engine wrapped in a fast UI for repeatable decision-making.

 TypeScriptNext.jsReactFortnite API